APMG/apm-titan/README.md

 ## Available components

-We have split up our components into "atoms" which are very tiny components used everywhere, and "molecules" which are larger, more specific components that usually only appear on specifically templated pages.
+We have split up our components into "atoms" which are very tiny components used everywhere, and "molecules" which are larger, more specific components that will likely only be useful for templating out APM sites.
 Our image component, Mimas, is a separate library that can be found [here](https://www.npmjs.com/package/apm-mimas).

 ## Available Scripts

 In the project directory, you can run:

+### `npm run storybook`

+See a demo with all of these components in action, with default APM styling.

 ### `npm start`